Your browser is unsupported

 S&P 500 Dividends vs Buybacks, $Billions

-AI will obviously continue to be a big topic of conversation with capex spending remaining top of mind.
-However, I think the AI trade and conversation will evolve this year as investors will be listening much more closely for signs that companies are implementing the technology.
-Morgan Stanley’s Quantitative Research team used a large language model to comb S&P 500 earnings call transcripts to see the number of companies that are providing a quantification of AI on their business.
-As you can see the number of companies providing that guidance has increased significantly in recent quarters and as that continues, I think those companies will be rewarded, though it is probably to early to drive a significant shift in the earnings trajectory.
+AI capex will continue to be a hot topic.
+Outside of some noteworthy research around project cancellations, the major players have remained committed to that spending.
+Investors will be listening closely for quantifiable use of the technology.
+Morgan Stanley’s Quantitative Research team used the technology to do just that by combing through S&P 500 earnings call transcripts analyze the number of companies that are providing a quantification of AI on their business.
+The number of companies providing that guidance has increased significantly in recent quarters and as that continues, I think those companies will be rewarded, though it is probably too early to drive a significant shift in the earnings trajectory.